isaacbernat/presentations/optimise/notes.md

 - Memoisation.
 Save results of calculations which are going to be needed again.

+# TODO What is leal?
 - TODO: other noteworthy optimisations: loop unrolling, Leal, function inlining, conditional move, etc.

+# TODO Maybe compare to a c++ implementation of v08, optimized for the current machine?